 So many of us are thinking about our health these days.
 From the importance of regular checkups and screenings to focusing on our mental health and maintaining a positive outlook, our own health and well-being, and that of our loved ones, has been at the forefront lately, specifically due to the coronavirus pandemic.

 One of the simplest ways to protect your health and well-being is to get your flu shot.
 Understandably, you might have some concerns and questions.
-Here are answers to five common questions to keep in mind.
+Here are the answers to five common questions to keep in mind.

 Both can have varying levels of symptoms, ranging from no symptoms at all to severe symptoms that can leave you feeling at your worst.
 Common symptoms of both include a fever, cough, shortness of breath or difficulty breathing, fatigue, runny or stuffy nose, sore throat, body aches, and even headaches.
 Unlike the flu, symptoms of COVID-19 can include a change in or loss of smell or taste.